 A special art-inspired, three-course menu is now being served in the hotel’s Le Lobby restaurant during lunch and dinner for the duration of the ‘Art in Resonance’ installation.
 The meal will start with a labyrinth-style autumnal butternut squash rosette, which plays with perspective and volume through the presence of recurring motifs.
 Diners will then be treated with a Mondrian-inspired autumn vegetable and freshwater fish dish, drawing on the artist’s abstract work to deliver a strikingly original and colourful plate.
 The experience is then made complete with a chocolate yuzu pyramid dessert inspired by the ‘Art in Resonance’ logo.
 The menu is priced at 60 Euros per person, reservation can be made at +331 58 12 67 54 or email@example.com

 Redefining hotel art

-’ launched in Hong Kong in March with an opening party attended by art world notables.
+’ launched in Hong Kong in March of 2019.
 The luxury brand served as the Official Hotel Partner of Art Basel Hong Kong, and unveiled its multi-year, global art initiative with a stunning array of new immersive commissions at its flagship.
 Artists on view in Hong Kong included Iván Navarro (b.
 1967 Chile), Janet Echelman (b.
 1966 United States), MINAX (founded 2005, China) and Timothy Paul Myers (b.
 1972 Australia).

-in March 2020 to reveal a new set of inspiring installations at a launch party set to kick-start the city’s Art Month.
+in March 2020 to reveal a new set of inspiring installations to kick-start the city’s Art Month.
 Following Hong Kong, art lovers can view a selection of ‘Art in Resonance’ pieces at The Peninsula Tokyo